easysoa/EasySOA-Incubation/easysoa-samples/easysoa-samples-axxx/axxx-dcv-pivotal/README.md

 You need to first build the EasySOA source discovery plugin once (and the EasySOA registry, but you don't need to start it !) by doing at the EasySOA-Incubation root : mvn clean install -DskipTests

 Or you can skip it by adding to the mvn command line : -DskipEasySOA

+### OutOfMemoryError - PermGen space error
+May happen with other webapps in the same tomcat.
+To solve it, add to catalina.sh :

+	JAVA_OPTS=-XX:MaxPermSize=128m